Skip to main content

 Your security roles

-Security Right Required: View Security Roles
+Security Rights Required: View Security Roles

 Creating and editing security roles

 • Available Rights: All security rights available to add to a security role.
-Selecting the
+Selecting the icon shows you a description of what that right does.

 • Assigned Rights: All security rights currently assigned to your security role.
-Selecting the
+Selecting the icon shows you a description of what that right does.

 Creating a security role